Mudawwara: History

 Mudawwara is first mentioned in the 9th century as one of the principal stops on the Syrian Hajj route.
 It appears to have been by-passed in the 14th century and is listed again in the 16th century.

-Transport and communications together with that all important of desert commodities, water, have been the raisons d'être of this settlement for centuries.
-Mudawwara lies on the traditional trade-route that links with the wider Mediterranean world, the Levant and greater Syria with the Arabian Peninsula and Yemen.
+Transport and communications, together with that all-important of desert commodities, water, have been the raisons d'être of this settlement for centuries.
+Mudawwara lies on the traditional trade route that links with the wider Mediterranean world, the Levant and greater Syria with the Arabian Peninsula all the way down to Yemen.
 This route has been used for thousands of years by nomads and traders.
-From the seventh century onwards Islam spread across the North African coastal strip and through, what is today, the Middle East.
+From the seventh century onwards Islam spread across the North African coastal strip and through what is today the Middle East.
 The followers of Islam who were required to make the Hajj pilgrimage to the holy cities of Medina and Mecca travelled through this area along ancient routes.
-During the Umayyad period (661-750 AD) a route from Syria and Anatolia developed and passed through the settlements of Ma'an and Mudawwara.
+During the Umayyad period (AD 661-750) a route from Syria and Anatolia developed and passed through the settlements of Ma'an and Mudawwara.

 Mudawwara was thrust into modernity and the twentieth century with the arrival of the telegraph in 1900 connecting this remote outpost with the centre of Ottoman control in Constantinople.
 Shortly afterwards the Hejaz railway arrived in 1906 connecting it to Damascus, 572 km to the north, and Medina, 730 km to the south.

-T.E.
-Lawrence led an attack on the railway in Sept.
-1917 during the Arab Revolt.
+T. E. Lawrence led an attack on the railway in September 1917 during the Arab Revolt.
 Destroying a bridge along the line between Mudawwara Station and Hallat Ammar Station, the attack also took out 2 locomotives pulling 10 box wagons of Turkish soldiers.
 The result was 70 Turkish soldiers killed, 30 wounded and 90 taken prisoner.
-The station was captured during the Battle of Mudawwara on 8 Aug.
-1918, along with 80 miles of Hejaz railway to Ma'an, and 7 stations.
+The station was captured during the Battle of Mudawwara on 8 August 1918, along with 80 miles of Hejaz railway to Ma'an, and 7 stations.